miklevin/MikeLev.in/_posts/2025-01-11-refactoring-ai-assisted-code.md

 reproduce Renaissance Technologies Medallion Fund privately?
 You've got to have some sort of generalized private framework to do that on.
 Everything agentic is born as a linear workflow process first, as you work things out.
-There's a process of dredging-up what's really important in a process&#151; working with the domain experts and putting B after A before you can have the whole alphabet happen at once.
+There's a process of dredging-up what's really important in a process— working with the domain experts and putting B after A before you can have the whole alphabet happen at once.